Proto-Baltic language: Conjugation

 CH.
 Stang identifies the following conjugations of verbs in the present tense: athematic, thematic (*o-stem verbs) and semi-thematic (*i-stem and *ā-stem verbs).
 The future tense was formed using the *-s- / -*si- suffix attached to the infinitive stem, and because of the *-si- suffix, all future tense verbs were conjugated with the *i-stem.
 The past tense had *ā- and *ē-stems.
-With a few exceptions (1st sg. conditional *rinkti̯ā 'I would gather', 2nd sg. imperative *renkais 'gather!'), all verb endings were borrowed from the present tense.
+With a few exceptions (1st sg. conditional *rinkti̯ā 'I would gather'; 3rd imperative, the same in all numbers; 2nd sg. imperative), all verb endings were borrowed from the present tense.

+The third person singular and plural of "to be" had two versions.
+The second version *irā, which is in turn inherited from Proto-Balto-Slavic *irā, is an innovation from an unclear source.
+Its modern reflexes include Lithuanian "yrà" and Latvian "ir"; both mean "(he) is".